 NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS SERVED AS A DIRECTOR SINCE J. C. FORT (71).
 Mr. Fort is retired.
 He was Senior Vice President of the Company from 1986 to 1987 and Senior Vice President International Group from 1983 to 1986.
-1969 DONA DAVIS YOUNG (44).
-Mrs. Young is Executive Vice President Individual Insurance, General Counsel and Secretary of the Board of Directors of Phoenix Home Life Mutual Insurance Company, Hartford, Connecticut, positions 1995 held since 1995.
-She served as Executive Vice President Individual Sales and Marketing and General Counsel from 1994 to 1995, Senior Vice President and General Counsel from 1989 to 1994, Vice President and Assistant General Counsel from 1987 to 1989, and Second Vice President and Insurance Counsel from 1985 to 1987.
+1969 DON'S DAVIES VOUNG (AA) - Ware Voung in Faculting Vice 1005 DONA DAVIS YOUNG (44).
+Mrs. Young is Executive Vice President Individual Insurance, General Counsel and Secretary of the Board of Directors of Phoenix Home Life 1995 Mutual Insurance Company, Hartford, Connecticut, positions held since 1995.
+She served as Executive Vice President Individual Sales and Marketing and General Counsel from 1994 to 1995, Senior Vice President and General Counsel from 1989 to 1994, Vice President and Assistant General Counsel from 1987 to 1989, and Second Vice President and Insurance Counsel from 1985 to 1987. vice ilegiache and insulance counsel from 1905 to 1907.